mkumar8184/fluentvalidation-asp.net6.0/README.md

 # Use of Fluent validation in .net 6.0 web api
 Fluent validation is a open source .Net Library for server side validation.
-Easy to implement,clean,maintanable. it supports Localization, custom valiations, change data type of field before validating(transforming values)
+Easy to implement,clean,maintanable. it supports ###Localization, custom validations, change data type of field before validating(transforming values)
 ## example added in two validator HotelValidator and Booking Validator
 ## install below packages